 In their earliest iterations, Lego minifigures weren't action figures at all.
 They were much more like the building bricks Lego was famous for, just three non-articulating pieces stacked on top of one another that happened to be in the shape of a person.
 These precursors didn't even have facial expressions painted on their heads, and the only real sense of character they provided was in the different hats they could wear.

 After more than 50 attempts at refining and perfecting the minifigure, Nygaard Knudsen had arrived at a design that melded the block world of Lego bricks with the human side of interaction.
-His figures had hands to grasp Lego accessories.
-His figures had feet that could be firmly planted on every brick.
-His figures had arms and legs that could move and be posed alongside the unlimited building options Lego bricks provided.
+His figures had hands to grasp Lego accessories, feet that could be firmly planted on every brick, and arms and legs that could move and be posed alongside the unlimited building options Lego bricks provided.
 He had created the Lego minifigure, the most popular action figure of all time.

 The First Figure

 It was 1978 and Lego Set 600 first introduced the minifigure to the world.
 The now-classic set included an unassuming police officer with a constant smiling face and a rudimentary police car.
 It doesn't look like much compared to the complex and interactive Lego sets of today, but it changed the very face of the Lego Group and established their years of continued success.
-The police officer had finally populated the blocky world, and he was closely followed over the next few years by rudimentary minifigures in the Town, Space, and Castle sets.
+The police officer was closely followed over the next few years by rudimentary minifigures in the Town, Space, and Castle sets.

 A New Face

 Throughout the '90s, the Lego Group created even more distinct minifigure variations.
-The first of these specialized figures was the Castle theme ghost in 1990.
-Next up was the minifigure skeleton in 1995.
-Some collectors hesitate to call these specialized figures minifigures, but their similar size and inclusion in standard sets suggests they fit under that classification.
+The first of these specialized figures was the Castle theme ghost in 1990 and next up after that was the minifigure skeleton in 1995.
+Some collectors hesitate to call these specialized figures minifigures, but their similar size and inclusion in standard sets suggest they fit under that classification.

 The '00s provided for a flurry of changes and innovations to the Lego minifigure as the Lego Group adjusted to a changing action figure market and children's entertainment landscape.
-Minifigures with shorter legs, electrical parts, sculpted heads, and loads of different parts all started finding their way into Lego sets.
-Most of these changes have led to minifigures being more interactive and visually dynamic, in order to keep pace with other toys.
-Lego minifigures even entered the digital realm in television shows and video games.
+Minifigures with shorter legs, electrical elements, sculpted heads, and loads of different parts all started finding their way into Lego sets.
+Most of these changes have led to minifigures being more interactive and visually dynamic in order to keep pace with other toys.
+Lego minifigures even entered the digital realm in television shows and video games as well.

 The Lego minifigure became even more interesting to action figure collectors in 2010 with the introduction of the Lego Minifigures line.
-In this line, minifigures are released individually, instead of being packaged with cumbersome sets.
-This allowed collectors to invest in just the figures, without acquiring excessive amounts of undesired Lego bricks.
+In this line, minifigures were released individually instead of being packaged with cumbersome sets.
+This allowed collectors to invest in just the figures without acquiring excessive amounts of undesired Lego bricks.